MicrosoftDocs/bot-docs/articles/make-bots-smart.md

 Cognitive Services provide four APIs you can use to process images or videos:

-#### Computer Vision API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (using OCR) in images.
+- The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (using OCR) in images.

-#### Emotion API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> analyzes human faces and recognizes their emotion across eight possible categories of human emotions.
+- The <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> analyzes human faces and recognizes their emotion across eight possible categories of human emotions.

-#### Face API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/face-api" target="_blank">Face API</a> detects human faces, compares them to similar faces, and can even organize people into groups according to visual similarity.
+- The <a href="https://www.microsoft.com/cognitive-services/en-us/face-api" target="_blank">Face API</a> detects human faces, compares them to similar faces, and can even organize people into groups according to visual similarity.

-#### Video API
-The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.
+- The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.

 ## Speech recognition and conversion
 Use the Speech APIs to add advanced speech skills to your bot that leverage industry-leading algorithms for speech-to-text and text-to-speech conversion, as well as speaker recognition.
 The Speech APIs use built-in language and acoustic models that cover a wide range of scenarios with high accuracy.